Skid Row, Los Angeles: 1880s through 1960s

 At the end of the 19th century, a number of residential hotels opened in the area as it became home to a transient population of seasonal laborers.
-By the 1930s, Skid Row was home to as many as 10,000 homeless people, alcoholics, and others on the margins of society.
+By the 1930s, Skid Row was home to as many as 10,000 homeless people.
 It supported saloons, residential hotels, and social services, which drew people from the populations they served to congregate in the area.

+When railroads were constructed on the outskirts of the downtown area the agricultural fields to the east transitioned into industrial zones.
+These industrial areas attracted a predominantly transient male workforce, many of whom traveled by train seeking employment in railroad-related industries or seasonal work in agriculture.
 It became "an enclave of small hotels, movie theaters and cheap eateries that served transient workers in seasonal industries and nearby railroads".

 In June 1947, Los Angeles Police Department (LAPD) chief Clemence B. Horrall ordered what he called a "blockade raid" of the whole Skid Row area.
 Over 350 people were arrested.
 Assistant Chief Joseph Reed, who claimed that "at least 50 percent of all the crime in Los Angeles originates in the Skid Row area," stated that there had been no "strong arm robberies" on Skid Row as late as one week after the raid.
 Long time residents, however, were skeptical that the changes would last.

 In the 1950s, the area "evolved into a place where alcoholics and other people down on their luck could get a meal and a bed".
 In 1956, the city of Los Angeles was in the midst of a program to "rehabilitate" Skid Row through the clearance of decaying buildings.
 The program was presented to property owners in the area as an economy measure.
 Gilbert Morris, then superintendent of building, said that at that point the provision of free social services to the approximately one square mile of Skid Row cost the city over $5 million per year as opposed to the city average of $110,000 per square mile annually.
 The city used administrative hearings to compel the destruction of nuisance properties at the expense of the owner.
 By July 1960, the clearance program was said to be 87% complete in the Skid Row area.
-With increased building codes during the '60s, owners of residential hotels found demolition to be more cost-effective than adhering to repairs.
+With increased building codes during the 1960s, owners of residential hotels found demolition to be more cost-effective than adhering to repairs.
 The total number of these units is estimated to have dropped from 15,000 to 7,500 over the following decade.
 Many residents of the area found themselves homeless with the loss of half of the affordable housing provided by hotels.